-- 4.1.2 [LTR 2] Personnel performing leak testing in accordance with any of the leak test methods and/or techniques described in this NASA Technical Standard shall be, at a minimum, qualified and certified Level II qualification in accordance with ANSI/ASNT CP-189, ASNT Standard for Qualification and Certification of Nondestructive Testing Personnel. - 4.1.3 [LTR 3] For the pressurized test articles, a proof pressure test shall be performed once prior to the first leak test.
+- 4.1.2 [LTR 2] Personnel performing leak testing in accordance with any of the leak test methods and/or techniques described in this Standard shall be, at a minimum, qualified and certified Level II qualification in accordance with ANSI/ASNT CP-189, ASNT Standard for Qualification and Certification of Nondestructive Testing Personnel. - 4.1.3 [LTR 3] For the pressurized test articles, a proof pressure test shall be performed once prior to the first leak test during the qualification, acceptance, and protoflight testing.

 - 1. Preliminary leak tests may be performed prior to the proof pressure test to establish a baseline. - 2.
-Proof pressure tests can be performed in conjunction with the leak test. - 4.1.4 [LTR 4] Prior to initiating a leak test, the test article external and internal surfaces shall be prepared to meet the specific program or project cleanliness requirements to remove any foreign object debris and moisture from potential leaks. - 4.1.5 [LTR 5] When temperature affects the sealing materials or surfaces, the leak test shall be conducted at the minimum and maximum qualification, acceptance, or protoflight temperature limits.
+Proof pressure tests can be performed in conjunction with the leak test.

+- 4.1.4 [LTR 4] Prior to initiating a leak test, the test article external and internal surfaces shall be cleaned to meet the specific program and/or project cleanliness requirements with the dual purpose of removing any foreign object debris and moisture from potential leaks, and protecting test personnel from potentially toxic and/or hazardous fluid. - 4.1.5 [LTR 5] When temperature affects the sealing materials or surfaces, the leak test shall be conducted at the minimum and maximum temperature limits at least once during qualification, acceptance, or protoflight testing.

-If it is determined from the evaluation that a leak test at temperature limits is warranted on a test article of a given level of assembly due solely to one or more lower tier components comprising the assembly, and it can be shown that all of those lower tier test articles receive an appropriate leak test at temperature limits as part of a lower level qualification, acceptance, or protoflight test, then the higher level of assembly such as space vehicle or element does not require leak testing at temperature extremes.
+If it is determined from the evaluation that a leak test at temperature limits is warranted on a test article of a given level of assembly due solely to one or more lower tier components comprising the assembly, and it can be shown that all of those lower tier test articles receive an appropriate leak test at temperature limits as part of a lower-level qualification, acceptance, or protoflight test, then the higher level of assembly such as space vehicle or element does not require leak testing at temperature extremes.